Hugoo/Hugoo/src/pages/about.md

 Web3 software engineer by day and "crypto researcher" by night.
 I'm convinced blockchain technologies will have a profund impact on our society (work coordination, governance, money management, ownership management...).
 At LUKSO, we are trying to make this technology easier to use and more accessible for non technical users.

-From Lille, France currently based in Berlin.
+From Lille, France 🇫🇷 currently based in Berlin, Germany.

 ## ⛓️ LUKSO